The Advantages and Disadvantages Of Drinking Coffee

 Coffee Is Good For Cardiovascular Health

-It’s believed that coffee might lower risk of coronary disease therefore safeguarding the heart.
+It’s believed that coffee might lower the risk of coronary disease therefore safeguarding the heart.
 There have been numerous studies that suggest drinking just one cup of coffee a day could guard against heart attack.
-Participants of one particular study showed a 12% drop in heart disease and 18% had lower risk when drinking 2 or 3 cups a day!
+Participants of one particular study showed a 12% drop in heart disease and 18% had a lower risk when drinking 2 or 3 cups a day!
 So don’t dismiss that second cup of coffee you fancy quite as quickly!

 Coffee Could Cut Stroke Risk

 Along with heart disease mentioned above, drinking coffee could help to prevent stroke.
 Just one cup could reduce your chance of stroke by 20% according to a 2015 study published in the journal Stroke.
 This study was based on almost 82,500 men and women in Japan and was conducted over a 13 year period.
 It found that those participants drinking coffee regularly were less likely to have a stroke compared to those who didn’t.
-A 10 year Swedish research on 35,000 women between the age of 49 to 83 showed that those who drank two plus cups of coffee daily had their chance of stroke cut by almost a quarter!
+A 10-year Swedish research on 35,000 women between the age of 49 to 83 showed that those who drank two plus cups of coffee daily had their chance of stroke cut by almost a quarter!